Last updated: August 2018

 Advantages of Site Collections

 - Provisioning a site collection can be limited to a select group of users in your organization.
 I believe this is a governance advantage as it gives you an opportunity to control site collections being provisioned, provide the appropriate guidance and training and implement the required controls (protection, retention) for the site collection.
+If you don’t want to limit this to a select group of users, you can also allow users who don’t have permission to create sites without an Office 365 Group.
+The site can be either a team site, communication site or a classic site.
+Whether this is an advantage or not will depend on your organization’s appetite for self-service site creation.

 - It is a boundary for permissions – when a site collection is provisioned you will have visitors, members, and owners SharePoint groups created for it.
 These groups do not cross over into other site collections.